-Get more from less: Differential neural decoding for effective reconstruction from limited training data
+Get more from less: Differential neural decoding for effective reconstruction of perceived naturalistic stimuli from noisy and scarce neural data

 Thirza Dado & Umut Güçlü